mccre110/waze-pinger/README.md

 ### Common Issues

 **No notifications received:**
+- Verify at least one notification method is configured (Pushover or Discord)
-- Verify Pushover API key and user keys are correct
+- Check Pushover API key and user keys are correct (if using Pushover)
+- Verify Discord webhook URLs are valid (if using Discord)
 - Check internet connectivity
 - Test with `--dry-run` to verify monitoring works